Regular patterns, substitudes, Feynman categories and operads

 \begin{lemma} Given a commutative triangle of symmetric strong monoidal functors

-if $f$ is exact, and $u$ is exact and bijective on objects, then $g$ is exact. \end{lemma} \begin{proof} By Proposition~\ref{thm:exactness-convolution-characterisations} it is enough to check that $g^*$ is strong monoidal.
+if $f$ is exact, and $u$ is exact and bijective on objects, then $g$ is exact. \end{lemma} \begin{proof} By Theorem~\ref{thm:exactness-convolution-characterisations} it is enough to check that $g^*$ is strong monoidal.
 Consider the corresponding triangle of pullback functors:

 All three functors are lax monoidal; $f^*$ and $u^*$ are strong monoidal because of exactness.
 Furthermore $u^*$ is monadic since $u$ is bijective on objects, and so $u^*$ is conservative.
 The monoidal coherences of $f^*$ are invertible; but these are obtained by applying $u^*$ to the lax coherence of $g^*$.
 Since $u^*$ is conservative we can therefore conclude that already the coherences for $g^*$ must be invertible. \end{proof}